brettkromkamp/awesome-knowledge-management/README.md

 - [Wiki.js](https://wiki.js.org/) - A self-hosted and highly customizable open source Wiki platform.
 - [Gephi](https://gephi.org/) - A visualization and exploration application for all kinds of graphs and networks.
 - [Logseq](https://logseq.com/) - A local-only, non-linear outliner for organizing your personal knowledge base.
+- [RemNote](https://www.remnote.io/) - Spaced-repetition powered note-taking tool that lets you structure knowledge exactly in the way you think about it.

 ## Libraries